 - “How do stressful and traumatic experiences shape our clients’ relationship to food, nutrition, and self-care?”

-- “In what ways do our practices create a positive experience that levels power differences?
+- “In what ways do our policies and practices create a positive experience that levels power differences?
 Reduce shame, anxiety, and tension?
 Ensure feelings of safety, connection, and dignity?

 This also means that providers must look at how stress and trauma affect their staff’s capacity to provide services.